 ENV 210 Biogeography (3hrs.)
 Biogeography is the study of the distribution of biodiversity over space and time.
 It aims to reveal where organisms live and at what abundance.
 It addresses the questions of which species, where and why (or why not).
 Biodiversity is viewed in light of historical factors, such as speciation and extinction, plate tectonics and glaciations, as well as in the light of current and future threats, including but not limited to climate change.
 This course is typically offered every other academic year in the spring semester.
-Prerequisite: BIO 108, ENV 105.
+Prerequisites: BIO 124/125 and 114/115 for Biology and Environmental Science majors; BIO 108 and ENV 105 for Environmental Studies and other non-majors.

-ENV 340 Wetlands (3hrs.)
+ENV 340 Wetlands (3 hrs.)
 The composition, structure, function and importance of wetlands ecosystems.
 Comparisons of different wetland types, hydrology, soils, biochemistry and nutrient cycles, plants and animals and their adaptations, and conservation strategies.
 Discussions will also include wetland construction, preservation and restoration as well as management issues.
 Course includes a required overnight weekend field trip to southeastern Missouri.
 This course is typically offered every other academic year in the spring semester.
-Prerequisites: BIO 108, CHM 105/106, ENV 105.
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I), BIO 114/115, and either CHM 105/106 or CHM 114/115 for Biology majors.
+BIO 108, CHM 105/106 and ENV 105 for Environmental Studies and other non-majors.
 Course fee.

 ENV 345 Forest Resources & Management (4 hrs.)
 Forest ecosystems are important the world over; in addition to providing essential ecosystem functions, they supply humans with important natural resources and recreation opportunities.
 Forests are at the same time threatened by potential overextraction and overutilization.
 This course will examine forest biology and ecology, forest management for multiple uses and influence of economics and society on forests.
 Field experiences are important part of this course.
 Students will experience different forest ecosystems where they will identify important forestry species, measure forest health and complete forest inventories.
 Students will also gain skills in plant preservation techniques and will apply what they have learned in lecture and lab through a management plan simulation.
 A weekend field trip to the Ozarks is included in this course.
 This course is typically offered every other academic year in the fall semester.
-Prerequisite: BIO 108 and ENV 105.
+Prerequisites: BIO 124/125 and 114/115 for Biology and Environmental Science majors; BIO 108 and ENV 105 for Environmental Studies and other non-majors.

 ENV 350 Conservation Biology (3 hrs.)
 Conservation biology is the scientific study of the nature and status of Earth's biodiversity with the aim of protecting species, their habitats, and ecosystems from excessive rates of extinction.
 It is an interdisciplinary subject drawing on sciences, economics, and the practice of natural resource management.
 A variety of topics and issues will be explored, including but not limited to: factors contributing to the decline of populations, the problems of habitat loss, isolation and fragmentation, ecosystem management, restoration ecology and sustainable development.
 This course is typically offered every other academic year in the spring semester.
-Prerequisites: BIO 108, ENV 105.
+Prerequisites: BIO 124/125 and 114/115 for Biology and Environmental Science majors; BIO 108 and ENV 105 for Environmental Studies and other non-majors.